PhD in Bioengineering

 As a student in our doctoral program, you'll become a leader in the bioengineering field.
 You'll master the technological changes that are revolutionizing the medical profession.

 A major feature of our curriculum is teaching students how to discover solutions through the creative process and then develop them to direct applications in clinical practice and commercialized technologies.

 While you're here, you'll have the opportunity to work with some of the top scientists in the field.

-- We develop computational models to study blood flow in the brain to understand how aneurysms form, progress, and rupture.
+- We develop computational models to study blood flow in the brain to understand how aneurysms form, progress, and rupture and to correct eye diseases.
 This work receives funding from the National Institutes of Health.

-- We are using the latest ultrasound technology to improve prosthetics for arms, hands, and legs with funding from the National Science Foundation and the Department of Defense.
+- We are using the latest ultrasound technology to improve prosthetics for arms, hands, and legs and to combine with photonics for high resolution photoacoustic microscopy.
+These projects are funded by the National Science Foundation and the Department of Defense.

-- We are putting together maps of neuron connections in the brain to understand brain function and neurological diseases, funded by the National Institutes of Health.
+- We are putting together maps of neuron connections in the brain to understand brain function and studying dopamine pathways related to disease with funding from by the National Institutes of Health.

-- Our researchers are working on a novel approach that would help the body’s own immune system to fight cancer with support from the National Science Foundation.
+- Our researchers are working on a novel therapeutics using biomaterials and nanoparticles to treat cancer and tissue degeneration and to develop next generation vaccines with support from the National Institutes of Health.